zedwerks/keycloak-oid4vc/README.md

 ![Badge-Maturing]

-SPI that implements custom authenticator for OIDC4VCAuthN protocol
+SPI that implements custom authenticator for Self-Issued OpenID Provider v2 (SIOPv2) and OID4VCI specifications.

-A Java SPI for Keycloak that supports OIDC4VCAuthn (OpenID Connect for Verifiable Credential Authentication).
+A Java SPI for Keycloak that supports SIOPv2 (OpenID Connect for Verifiable Credential-based Authentication).
 This SPI integrates Verifiable Credential (VC) authentication into Keycloak’s authentication flow.

 Steps for Integration
 	1. Implement an Authentication Provider – This will verify VCs using an external verifier.